pvhil/trinketducky/README.md

 # trinket-ducky
 Hello!
 This is my Fork from [pico-ducky!](https://github.com/dbisu/pico-ducky) This Repo is specially made and edited for the Trinket M0, because I think the Trinket is better than a Pico.
 (Veeery much smaller and cooler :^).
 I have an example down below).
+(I have not changed that much in the Code I just made it compatible to the Trinket.
+BUT I will add some cool features in the future)

 Create a USB Rubber Ducky like device using a Trinket M0